page last edited on 17 June 2019

 Step 4.
 Limit Staff Access to the Store Back End

 X-Cart allows to set special user access permissions for different staff members depending on the roles they are performing in your store.
 Make sure each staff member has his personal account in your store and does not not use the main root admin account.

-For more protection use the built-in addon Two Factor Authentication that enables a two-step verification for both admin and customer accounts.
+For more protection use the built-in addon Two Factor Authentication that enables a double-step verification for both admin and customer accounts.

 Step 5.
 Make Sure Your Store Has Multi-layered Security

 Credit card fraud is the most common security threat that online retailers face.
 To avoid it and minimize the possibility of fraud orders and accounts use:

 X-Cart doesn’t store credit card data info to avoid an unauthorized access to customers’ payment information and is integrated with the certified payment solutions only.
 So just choose any online payment system that is pci-dss compliant and processes transactions securely.
 Alternative payment solutions can be used via a special pci-dss certified addon - X-Payments.